 The tibialis anterior is one of four muscles in the anterior compartment of the leg.
 The others include extensor digitorum longus (EDL), extensor hallucis longus (EHL), and fibularis tertius.
 The deep peroneal nerve innervates all muscles and is perfused by the anterior tibial artery.
 Collectively, the muscles dorsiflex and invert the foot at the ankle joint.
 The extensors (EDL and EHL) also extend the toes; the EDL extends the lateral four toes while the EHL extends the great toe.
 The fibularis tertius arises from the inferior EDL and contributes to eversion.

 The antagonist muscles of the anterior compartment are the muscles of the posterior compartment.
 Collectively, the posterior muscles plantarflex the foot at the ankle joint.

 The tibialis anterior tendon (TAT) can have varying insertion patterns.
-Instead of 1 tendon inserting on the medial cuneiform and the base of the first metatarsal, the tendon can split into two bands that insert on each individually.
+Instead of 1 tendon inserting onto the medial cuneiform and the base of the first metatarsal, the tendon can split into two bands that insert each individually.
 The width of these bands can be equal, or they can differ; for example, the TAT can have a wide insertion on the medial cuneiform but only a fine band of insertion at the base of the first metatarsal.
-It is also possible for the tendon to insert at only 1 of the 2 sites: the medial cuneiform or the base of the first metatarsal.
+It is also possible for the tendon to insert at only one of the two sites: the medial cuneiform or the base of the first metatarsal.